dce/davidmade/posts/awareness-of-the-cage.md

   > Michael Chang: namely Michael Chang's enjoyable feeling of
   > being-envied-by-LaMont-Chu.
 No such animal.'
 'Animal?'
 'You burn with hunger
   > for food that does not exist.'
 'This is good news?'
 'It is the truth.
 To be
   > envied, admired, is not it feeling.
-Nor is fame it feeling.
+Nor is fame a feeling.
 There are
   > feelings associated with fame, but few of them are any more enjoyable than
   > the feelings associated with envy of fame.'
 'The burning doesn't go away?'
   > '**What fire dies when you feed it?** It is not fame itself they wish to deny